BarnaGergely/Sparrow-Library/README.md

-# Sparrow - Arduino ESP32 IoT Library
+# Sparrow ESP32 IoT Arduino Library

 You can easily connect to a Sparrow IoT server, send data, and receive commands with this library.